 We hold the most popular sizes of white and chrome models in stock, as well as various other finishes depending on the product.
 Our website indicates the stock models and in our brochure, the stock sizes are listed in bold

 What is 'Made to Order'?

-You can have a radiator made to order to best fit your design and space requirements, by simply picking from one of the thousands of sizes possible from, and choosing a colour finish, we will have your radiators made specifically for you.
+You can have a radiator made to order to best fit your design and space requirements, by simply picking from one of the thousands of sizes possible, and choosing a colour finish, we will have your radiators made specifically for you.